project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 Additional registry features that are not a part of the Distribution Specification are allowed to be added as [Extensions](https://github.com/opencontainers/distribution-spec/tree/main/extensions).

-With a full (not minimal) zot image, the additional extension features can be enabled and configured under an `extensions` attribute in the configuration file as shown in the following example.
+With a full (not minimal) zot image, the following extension features can be enabled and configured under an `extensions` attribute in the configuration file as shown in the following example.

 ``` json
 {